semgrep/semgrep-docs/docs/semgrep-assistant/getting-started.md

 </TabItem>
 </Tabs>

-### Enable weekly priority emails

-If [weekly priority emails](/semgrep-assistant/overview/#weekly-priority-emails), which allows organization admins to receive information on top backlog tasks according to Assistant, isn't enabled for your deployment, you can do so as follows:

-1. Sign in to Semgrep AppSec Platform, and navigate to **Settings > Deployment**.
-2. In the **Assistant** section, click the **Weekly priority emails** <i class="fa-solid fa-toggle-large-on"></i> if it is not yet enabled.

 ### Enable auto-triage

 If [auto-triage](/semgrep-assistant/overview/#auto-triage), which allows you to get notifications whenever Assistant indicates a finding may be safe to ignore, isn't enabled for your deployment, you can do so as follows: